 How to Join

-It is required to have done at least 2 years of the Army ROTC course to graduate and commission.
-There are three options to consider if you fall under this category:
+It is required to have done at least 2 years of Military Science and Leadership courses to graduate and commission.
+There are two options to consider if you fall under this category:

 - As a junior, you will need one of the following to receive placement credit for the Military Science and Leadership Basic Course (MSL 100 to MSL 200-level classes):

 - Attend the five-week Army ROTC Basic Course at Fort Knox during the summer between your sophomore and junior year.